derekbonilla/car_data_cleaning/README.md

 <img src="images/null doors.png">

-The number of doors is only missing for one BMW and one Honda with sedan body styles.
-Also, the fuel type equals gas for the both BMW and the Honda
+A couple of values are missing in the `doornumber` column.
+One BMW and one Honda with sedan body styles.

-Make a query to pull up BMW with matching attributes:
+Next I make a query to pull up BMW with matching attributes:

 ```javascript
 SELECT*